Apple took their AirPods game to the next level when they launched their AirPods Pro.

-On October 28, Apple took their AirPods game to the next level by launching a successor to the standard AirPods naming it the AirPods Pro.
-Offered at $250 this new headphones boasts of a number of critical features that are absent in its predecessor. (the regular AirPods) Features like noise cancellation, sweat and water resistance, ear tips that come in different sizes, a slightly bigger carrying case that opens on the longer side, Lightning to USB-C cable and so much more.
+These headphones boast a number of critical features that are absent in their predecessor.
+Features like noise cancellation, sweat and water resistance, ear tips that come in different sizes, a slightly bigger carrying case that opens on the longer side, Lightning to USB-C cable, and much more.

 The Pros fit more ears

 I’m no stranger to having earbuds fall out of my ears all the time.
 And this could be your reality too.
 Whenever you do any strenuous activity, you begin to feel your AirPods coming loose and starting to fall out.

 While building the new Apple noise cancelling AirPods Pro, they took the struggles of people like us into consideration.
 The Pros come with small, medium, and large ear tips which can be switched depending on the user.
 Each of these is designed to provide a snug fit and a tight seal.